-When you consider that one in every five Americans lives with a disability, the benefit of this rider becomes clear.
-Instead of using your limited funds to pay your premiums, so your life insurance policy remains active, you can use the money you have toward living expenses and much-needed healthcare.
+When you consider that one in four Americans lives with a disability, the benefit of this rider becomes clear.
+Instead of using your limited funds to pay your premiums so your life insurance policy remains active, you can use the money you have toward living expenses and much-needed healthcare.

 The waiver of premium rider does cost extra per month, and the price will vary based on your health and, ultimately, the likelihood of disability while the policy is in force.

-2. How the waiver of premium disability benefit works
+2. How does the waiver of premium disability benefit work?

 The individual terms of using the waiver of premium rider benefit will vary from carrier to carrier, so it’s important to read the fine print.

 Typically, the benefits of this rider will end once the policyholder is no longer disabled.
-If the disability proves to be long-term, the premiums will be covered up until a certain age, such as 65 or 70.
+If the disability proves to be long-term, the premium payments will be covered up until a certain age, such as 65 or 70.

 When you file a disability claim, your insurance company will waive the premiums only after the waiting period has been met and your claim approved.
-If your claim is approved, they will reimburse the premiums you paid during the waiting period.
+If your claim is approved, they will reimburse the premium payments you made during the waiting period.